genielabel/lightTable/README.md

 ## Contribution

-Les contributions sont les bienvenues !
-Voir CONTRIBUTING.md pour plus de détails.
+Contributions are welcome!
+See CONTRIBUTING.md for more details.

-## Licence
+## License

 MIT